sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-Note, that we now have to use a transaction, which is able to modify stuff (`NodeTrx`) instead of a read-only transaction.
+Note, that we now have to use a transaction, which can modify the resource (`NodeTrx`) instead of a read-only transaction.

-We can then navigate to a specific node, either via axis, filters and so on or if we know the node key simply through the method `moveTo(long)` whereas the long parameter is the node key of the node we want to select.
+We can then navigate to a specific node, either via axis and filters.
+Or, if we know the node key simply through the method `moveTo(long)` whereas the long parameter is the node key of the node we want to select.

-We provide several navigational primitives/methods.
-After the resource/document is opened the cursor sits at a document root node, which is a node, which is present after bootstrapping a resource.
-We are then able to navigate to it's first child which is the XML root element via `moveToFirstChild()`.
+SirixDB provides several navigational methods.
+After the resource is opened the cursor sits at a document root node, which is a node, which is present after bootstrapping a resource.
+We are then able to navigate to its first child which is the XML root element via `moveToFirstChild()`.
 Similar, we can move to a right sibling with `moveToRightSibling()`, or move to the left sibling (`moveToLeftSibling()`).
-Furthermore many more methods to navigate through the tree are available.
+Furthermore, many more methods to navigate through the tree are available.
 For instance `moveToLastChild()` or `moveToAttribute(int)`/`moveToAttributeByName(new QNm("foobar"))`/`moveToNamespace(int)` if we reside an element node.
-For JSON-resources the moveTo-methods for attributes and namespaces are obviously not available.
-Furthermore we added the ability to move to the next node in preorder (`moveToNext()`) or to the previous node in preorder (`moveToPrevious()`).
+For JSON resources the moveTo-methods for attributes and namespaces are not available.
+Furthermore, SirixDB allows to move to the next node in preorder (`moveToNext()`) or to the previous node in preorder (`moveToPrevious()`).
 Or for instance to the next node on the XPath `following::`-axis.
 A simple example is this:

 ```java
 // A fluent call would be if you know a node has a right sibling and there's a first child of the right sibling.